 2. Compare Your Rankings and Content with SEO Competitors

-Next, spend time analyzing your target keywords so that you know your biggest competitors.
+Next, spend time analyzing your target keywords so that you know your biggest competitors are in search.
 You’ll likely discover several previously unknown competitors scaling the SERPs for your top keyword targets.
-Consider these different kinds of competitors.
+Consider these different kinds of competitors:

 1. Direct competitors: These are likely competitors you know about who provide similar services/products/software you do.
 For example, say you’re a kitchen supply store that sells a type of cooking gadget.
 When you search that gadget in a search engine like Google, you’ll likely see other retailers of that gadget pop up in the results.

-2. Content creators/publishers: These are brands/websites outranking you who are not your direct competition.
+2. Indirect competitors, including content creators and publishers: These are brands or websites outranking you who are not your direct competition.
 They can be news sources, social media sites like Pinterest, content creation sites like YouTube or individual bloggers.
 Going back to the cooking gadget example, you may find articles on kitchen blogs or in online news sites that mention that type of gadget in the SERPs.

 These indirect competitors are still worth considering when you’re doing your competitive analysis.
 You must understand where your competitors are outranking you on the SERPs and what kind of content is performing for the keywords you’re targeting.